If an Episcopal service would be a new experience or you haven’t been to church in a while…

-What is Worship Like?
+What is worship like?

-Can I receive Communion if I am not Episcopalian?
+Can I receive communion if I am not Episcopalian?

-Of course!
-All who feel called are welcome to receive communion.
-It is the Lord's Table and not our own and everyone is welcome.
-If you are not baptized, you can receive a blessing.
-If you need a gluten-free host, please say "gluten-free" when you are at the rail.
+All who feel called are welcome at the Lord's Table.
+If you are not baptized, cross your hands over your chest.
+The priest will know you wish to be blessed.
+If you need a gluten-free wafer, please say "gluten-free" when

-How Long are the Services?
+How long are the services?